hallmar/Eurorack-Modules/Fjöl/readme.md

 * optional V/OCT and gate per voice expander also in the works
 * i2c compatibility with Monome Teletype and Monome Crow (using Just Friends commands) is also on the roadmap
 * possible Monome Grid compatibility on the roadmap

+*(technically paraphonic since it's one filter for all voices)

 Encoder parameters are: